aridjayarecipes/cutesrecipes.web.app/content/post/2611-simple-way-to-prepare-homemade-hidden-heart-raspberry-cake.md

 1. Get 2 tsp lemon juice

-They're even more special when made at home using quality ingredients and lots of love.
+They&#39;re even more special when made at home using quality ingredients and lots of love.
 Generally, all you need is a square pan and round pan to easily create a heart-shaped cake, but the following recipes provide even more inspiration. … … Our Raspberry Heart Cake was made especially for Valentines Day as a way for you to impress that special someone in your life.
-I mean, who wouldn't appreciate a great made from scratch, home made cake?
+I mean, who wouldn&#39;t appreciate a great made from scratch, home made cake?
 Naturally, it would make a great cake to serve to your family and friends any time.

 <!--inarticleads2-->